 Now it was a little after 1530.
 I was nearing the Streitishvarf lighthouse and it was getting dark.
 The sun had set back in Höfn at 1500, but just ahead in Breiðdalsvík it had set at 1445.

 That's all the tourism for today.
 I'll continue into Breiðdalsvík and hang out there until 1700, when I can check in at the nearby Hotel Staðarborg.
 Here's what it looked like late the following morning, once it got light:

 The lobby is in the taller two-story section toward the left.
 Their restaurant extends through its ground floor and through the one-story salmon-colored section.
 In high season, outside pandemic years, guests stay in rooms through the multi-part building.

 But in winter, rather than have a small number of guests wandering around an almost entirely vacant hotel as if they're in The Shining, they rent two small cabins behind the hotel.
 Here's mine.

 The cabins are very nice!
-It's quite a step up from the shared room with just two beds at the hostel in Höfn.
+It's quite a step up from my last overnight stop, the shared room with two beds at the hostel in Höfn.

 The cabin even has a kitchen area:

 Exploring the AreaNext: Exploring the Eastfjords around Beiðdalsvík Skipping ahead: On to Seyðisfjörður

 I needed to backtrack to Djúpivogur and see more things that I had had to drive past as the light was fading.
 The next page takes me through further exploration of this part of the Eastfjords region.